WereDiggle/odin-calculator/README.md

 - [x] Round decimals down to avoid overflow
 - [x] Ability to enter "0"
 - [x] Fix trailing zeros showing up in decimals
-- [ ] Clicking on "=" again will repeat the last operation on current result
+- [x] Clicking on "=" again will repeat the last operation on current result
-    - [ ] Need a flag for which num var to display
 ### Layout
 - [x] Buttons for each digit
 - [x] Add button